athakapo/A-distributed-plug-n-play-algorithm-for-multi-robot-applications/README.md

 # A distributed, plug-n-play algorithm for multi-robot applications

 This project is a multi-robot framework capable of dealing with applications where the overall mission objectives can be casted to the optimization of an objective function.
+More information about the algorithm and an extensive set of experiments can be found [here](http://kapoutsis.info/wp-content/uploads/2019/05/j4.pdf).

  Inside the project there are two different multi-robot frameworks: